sonata-nfv/son-tutorials/demo_SDK_IEEE_SDNNFV2017/README.md

 son-profile -p ped_cpu.yml --mode passive --no-display
 ```
 Grafana can be opened on the host: http://localhost:3000  (Grafana default login is admin, admin).
-In the browser, Grafana shows tthe measured metrics.
+In the browser, Grafana shows the measured metrics.

 If the X11 settings are correct, a plot figure will show the ongoing profiling measurements.
+(After 30 secs the window will show up and will refreshed every 30 secs as ddefined in the `ped_cpu.yml` file)

 #### Demo VM example services